Artificial-Memory-Lab/optimist-router/README.md

 The YAML configuration file must contain a manifest of all experiments you wish to run.
 For a detailed structure of the configuration, see `crate::experiment::Config`.
-You can find an example configuration in `data/experiment_config.yaml`.

-You can find configs used in
-[our paper](https://arxiv.org/abs/2405.12207) along with output logs in `experiments/`.
+You can find configs used in [our paper](https://arxiv.org/abs/2405.12207) along with output logs in `experiments/`.

 The degree of parallelism of the code can be set through the RAYON_NUM_THREADS env